meichsteadt/pizzaPlace/README.md

 # _ROA Pizza_

-_This application will take allow a user order a pizza_
+_This application will take allow a user to order a pizza_

 _**Matt Eichsteadt**_